rrnewton/haskell-lockfree/MichaelScott/DEVLOG.md

 Go Andreas!
 There was flagrantly incorrect code at the end of pushL which he caught.
 That one fix corrects the deadlock for me when running -N32.

+[2012.08.10] {Differing performance across small and large SMPs}

+I will be referring to these machines:

+ * hive -- 32 core westmere @ 2.13 ghz
+ * basalt -- 4 core westmere @ 3.1 ghz
+ * veronica -- 2 core harpertown @ 3ghz

+Here are the times for running:

+    time ./Test.exe -t Half +RTS -N2

+ * hive     -- 400-700ms
+ * basalt   -- ~200ms
+ * veronica -- ~300ms

+Why does it do so badly on the bigger SMP EVEN whene there are only 2 threads.
+Remember, in the current version of this benchmark, we are using forkOS -- the threads are real OS threads.
+Is the problem that they're getting placed on different chips?

+And then what about adding more parallelism & contention?
+But recall that this benchmark is pushing exactly 500K elements through the queue IRRESPECTIVE of how many threads are used.
+So it is doing the same amount of "work" in each case, just under more contention.

+    time ./Test.exe -t Half +RTS -N4

+ * hive     -- ~1000 ms
+ * basalt   -- ~100  ms
+ * veronica -- ~1000 ms

+    time ./Test.exe -t Half +RTS -N8

+ * hive     -- 1 - 1.5s
+ * basalt   -- 1.2 - 1.5s
+ * veronica -- 2.3 - 2.5s

+    time ./Test.exe -t Half +RTS -N16

+ * hive     -- 1.3 - 2.0s
+ * basalt   -- 1.6 - 2.3
+ * veronica -- 4.4s - 6s

+    time ./Test.exe -t Half +RTS -N32

+ * hive     -- 2.2 - 3.0s
+ * basalt   -- 3.3 - 3.8s
+ * veronica -- 8.5s

+Are there issues here with blackholing and OS level context switching??
+We really need to test this while changing forkOS/forkIO as well as -N.

+I am seeing NO retries on the consumer threads in ANY of the above...
+This would mean that the backoff that's built into the benchmark itself (spinPop function calls yield after failure and threadDelay after more than 1000 -- VERY aggressive backoff).
+OH WAIT the current version of tryPop always retries under contention and only fails if the queue is empty.
+So we would not expect contention to result in retries at the level of "spinPop".